CESNET/metacentrum-user-docs/docs/software/sw-list/gaussian.md

 ### Linda computations (using more machines)

+Module `g09/D.01linda` contains Linda version allowing to use more machines.

+If you do not use Linda version, other versions permit computing only on one machine, thus it is nonsense to plan computation on more machines.
+Although job submission in form

+    select=Y:ncpus=X

+with Y > 1 will not end with an error, it will compute only on one machine like you submit it with `select=1:ncpus=X` parameter.
+This results in overcomming the requested resources on memory or scratch size and the job would be killed.

 The script remains the same, we only change `module add g09` for `module add g09/D.01linda` and submit the job with given number of machines N